morwapi/AntigravityQuotaPlus/README.md

 4. **UI Updates** – Parses the response and updates the status bar with formatted quota info

 ## Disclaimer

 This extension was created by me and Gemini 3 Pro between some Rainbow Six Siege Games, therefore please do not expect the highest code quality in this repo (yet)

+This project isn't endorsed by Google and doesn't reflect the views or opinions of Google or anyone officially involved in producing or managing Google/AntiGravity properties

 ## License